In a Nutshell

 - We have close working links with both Standlake Primary School and Dunmore School in Abingdon, allowing our children to experience mainstream education.

 All staff working with the children complete our Foundation Degree in Therapeutic Work with Children and Young People.
 It is accredited by the University of the West of England.
 This qualification now has equivalence and is recognised as such by the Department for Education.
 We aim to have a staff ratio of one adult to three children, although this will depend on individual and group needs and the task in hand.
 All our therapists are professionally qualified in recognised therapeutic approaches and our teachers are all qualified.
-Over the past five years our staff turnover has averaged at 10%.
-This compares well against the national average for children’s homes which is around 27%.
+Our staff turnover compares very well against the national average for children’s homes.
 Low staff turnover is important to us because the consistency and continuity in care and relationships for the children is central to our work.
 Staff across all departments work closely together to ensure a seamless experience for the children.